Learning Fluid-Structure Interaction with Physics-Informed Machine Learning and Immersed Boundary Methods: Introduction

-Consequently, we develop four models by implementing each network architecture, e.g., Single-FSI and Eulerian-Lagrangian, with the two activation function schemes, e.g., standard Tanh and adaptive B-spline basis function.
-We trained and evaluated the models using a dataset generated from a simulation featuring a moving object modeled by IBM, as explained in~\cite{griffith2017hybrid}.
-We verified the simulation against high-precision numerical solutions obtained from the Immersed Boundary Method Adaptive Mesh Refinement (IBAMR) simulation software~\cite{ibamr}.
-The dataset, source code, and pre-trained models from this study are publicly available at \url{https://github.com/afrah/pinn_fsi_ibm} to ensure reproducibility and facilitate further exploration of the IB-FSI problem.
+We systematically evaluate four architectural variants: baseline and Eulerian-Lagrangian configurations, each with fixed Tanh and learnable B-spline+SiLU activation functions.
+We trained and evaluated the models using a dataset generated from a simulation with a moving object modeled by IBM, as explained in~\cite{griffith2017hybrid}.
+We verified the simulation against high-precision numerical solutions obtained from the Immersed Boundary Adaptive Mesh Refinement (IBAMR) simulation software~\cite{ibamr}.
+The dataset, source code, and pre-trained models from this work are publicly available at \url{https://github.com/afrah/pinn_fsi_ibm}~\cite{afrah2024pinn_ibm4fsi}.